aialmohamed/MPA_KR3_Digital_Twin/Readme.md

 ## Introduction and Motivation

+> A digital twin is a virtual representation of an object or system designed to reflect a physical object accurately.
+It spans the object's lifecycle, is updated from real-time data and uses simulation, machine learning and reasoning to help make decisions.

 This repository documents my Master Project at the **THU** under the supervision of **Prof. Lisa Ollinger**.

 The project involves setting up a **digital twin** system for the **Kuka KR3 R540** robot.
 The key objectives are: